noamrubin22/finalproject/PROCESS.md

 *	scale fixed and bootstrap installed

 ## **wed 27 june**
-*	lay-out day, cleaned code
+*	lay-out day, cleaned code, might implement a line graph.. not sure if i will have enough time. problems the tidyness of my github.. :(